 We may use your personal information, including your contact details, to provide you with information about products and services, including those of third parties, which we consider may be of interest to you.
 We are permitted to do this while you are our customer, and even if you are on the Do Not Call Register.

 We may also provide your details to other organisations for specific marketing purposes.

 To help us reach the right people with our credit direct marketing, we may ask a credit reporting body Veda Advantage at www.veda.com.au to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients that do not meet those criteria.
 The credit reporting body cannot use information about your existing loans or repayment history in carrying out its pre-screening and it must destroy its pre-screening assessment once it has given us, or a contractor acting on our behalf, the list of eligible recipients.
 If you do not want your credit information used for pre-screening by a credit reporting body that holds credit information about you, you can opt-out by informing that credit reporting body, whose contact details are on their website above.

 - Questions and complaints

 Once a complaint has been lodged, the Privacy Officer will respond to you as soon as possible.
 We will aim to deal with your complaint at the source of your complaint.
 If you are not satisfied with the response you receive, please let us know and our Company Secretary will investigate further and respond to you.

 If you are still not satisfied, you can contact an external body that deals with privacy complaints.
-This is Australian Financial Complaints Authority which is our external dispute resolution scheme, or the Federal Privacy Commissioner.
+This is the Australian Financial Complaints Authority, which is our external dispute resolution scheme, or the Federal Privacy Commissioner.
 Either of these bodies may forward your complaint to another external dispute resolution body if it considers the complaint would be better handled by that other body.